sonuramashishnpm/npmai/README.md

 };
 auto res = cli.Post("/llm", payload.dump(), "application/json");
 ```
-🆕 Latest Update: Version 0.1.7
+🆕 Latest Update: Version 0.1.8

 In this update :-
+1. Integrated Supabase for long term storage of vecorised Documents, this integration is done in Huggingface Server where npmai send request for Rag processes.
+2. Added a method in Rag class of npmai sdk named "vector_db_use".
+3. Updated parameters of Rag class to make compatible with supabase integration on Huggingface Server.
+4. Updated Docstrings for Rag class.

-1. We updated parameters of Rag class where now you can send multiple files of different file-type at once.
-2. We also added a clear_memory method in Memory class to remove memory files that you created while using Memory class.
-3. Added docstrings descriptions in every class Ollama,Memory,Rag.
+version 0.1.7 --->> Updated parameters of Rag class for sending multiple files of all type at once and also added a clear_memory method in Memory class to remove memory files and added docstrings description in every class Ollama,Memory,Rag.

 version 0.1.6 --->> Added try and except for api hitting and added huggingface api endpoints as fallback.